-Sustainability courses

-SUST 510 Integrated Soc/Ecological Systems4

-The focus of this course is on understanding landscapes, ecological systems, social systems and their interconnection.
-Emphasis will be on how these interdependent systems contribute to the ecological, economic, and social health of a region, and models of systems thinking for understanding both the natural and social communities will be sustainability work and community partnership.
+12 credit hours Sustainability courses SUST 510 Integrated Soc/Ecological Systems 4 systems and their interconnection.
+Emphasis will be on how these interdependent systems contribute to the ecological, economic, and social health of a region, and models of systems thinking for understanding both the natural and social communities will be employed.